jessicascarborough/432-2021/classes/class01/README.md

 ## Class 01 Materials will appear here as they become available.

+- Slides for Class 01 are available in [R Markdown] and [in PDF].
+- Class 01, like all 432 classes, is recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu)
+- **BONUS video** I pre-recorded a 9-minute video walking through (fairly quickly) the development of the Bradley example in R Studio, anticipating that I might not get to it today in class.
+You'll find that recording on our Shared Google Drive (log into Google with your CWRU account).
+    - The Shared Drive is called 432 Spring 2021 Dr Love and Students.
+Inside that Drive, you should see a folder called 432 Spring 2021 Bonus Videos.

 ## Logistics and Reminders

 1. You should have received an email from me in the last 3-4 days with the subject heading "**PQHS / CRSP / MPHP 432: Start of the Semester - Welcome!**"